 The Company leases its facilities under non-cancelable lease agreements.
 Certain of these arrangements have free rent, escalating rent payment provisions and tenant allowances.
-Under such arrangements the Company recognizes rent expense on a straight line basis over the non-cancelable lease term and records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability within other current liabilities (current portion) and other liabilities (non-current portion).
+Under such arrangements the Company recognizes rent expense on a straight line basis over the non-cancelable lease term and records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability within other current liabilities and other liabilities for the current and non-current portion, respectively, in the Company's consolidated balance sheets.